Business

 RdLWhat are the future projects for Sirca?

-RdL: This I think means a lot to customers.
+RdL: I think this means a lot to customers.

-RdL: Thank you once again.
+RdL: Thanks again.

 ugo_interviewu_1